What is Cave Mining?

 Challenges:

-- Higher operating costs than block caving due to more drilling and blasting
+• Higher operating costs than block caving due to drilling and blasting of all ore

 Sublevel Shrinkage

-Sublevel shrinkage is a variant of cave mining that combines elements of sublevel caving and shrinkage stoping, typically used for narrow, steeply dipping ore bodies with competent rock conditions.
+Sublevel shrinkage is a variant of cave mining that combines elements of sublevel caving and shrinkage stoping, typically used for narrow, steeply dipping ore bodies with competent ore conditions but which may have weak sidewalls that must be restrained from caving by backfilling.

 Key features:

-- Approach requires backfilling, using tunnels to backfill the rock from the top
+• Approach requires backfilling, using dedicated tunnels to backfill the rock from the top

 Advantages: